Recording and managing tribute gifts

 Adding tributes during gift entry

 These instructions show you how to create a simple tribute with or without notifications to the next of kin or others by adding tribute information during gift entry.
+Note that anytime you add a tributee to a tribute and the tributee is an LGL constituent, a related gift of the appropriate type will be added to that constituent’s record.

 NOTE: If you want to create a tribute for which you expect to receive multiple gifts and generate notifications automatically, use a named tribute (read the “Creating a named tribute” section later in this article).